Leaders Following Christ Now Offers Pastoral Support

 How have you seen 1-on-1 support impact the pastors who reach out to you?

 One of my favorite things about this role is the multiple ways we have been able to support pastors.
-We’ve had pastors realize that we could offer them resources to shift 5% of their time off of a mundane task and onto ministry to their church or their family.
+We’ve had pastors realize that we could offer them resources to shift 5% of their time off of a mundane task and onto ministering to their church or their family.
 We’ve had pastors send text messages that said the support they received was a literal answer to prayer.
-Others have taken the opportunity of our one-on-ones to just talk out a problem and arrive at a solution by simply saying it out loud to someone who wouldn’t judge their processing.
+Others have taken the opportunity of our one-on-ones to talk out a problem and arrive at a solution by simply saying it out loud to someone who wouldn’t judge their processing.
 One of my favorite compliments I have heard was, “You just sat here for 30 minutes and listened.
 No one does that.”
 These stories, emails, and text messages of “thanks” are what fill my tank.

 What do you envision for the future of our Pastoral Support Team?